lab11/nrf52x-base/README.md

         brew install arm-none-eabi-gcc

 2. Install the JLink [software](https://www.segger.com/jlink-software.html)
 for your platform.
 You want the "Software and documentation pack".
+As of April 2020, some of the more recent JLink software is unstable on Linux.
+Version 6.34b has been verified to work reliably on Linux and MacOS.

 3. Acquire a [JLink JTAG programmer](https://www.segger.com/jlink-general-info.html).
 The "EDU" edition works fine.